edgedb/easy-edgedb/README.md

 It prints: `{'There are 6 more places than castles'}`.

-In a few chapters we will learn how to use `CREATE FUNCTION` to make queries shorter.
+In a few chapters we will learn how to create our own functions to make queries shorter.

 [Here is all our code so far up to Chapter 7.](chapter_7_code.md)